deib-polimi/Hive-Experiment-Runner/README.md

 To start using these scripts, edit the configuration files, providing the URL to Ganglia (up to ganglia/) in `python.conf` and correctly setting log file path and master node in `variables.sh`.
+Further, one should install dstat on all nodes, for instance running `ansible` on the master, and run the `setup.sh` script from `inst/`.